 This is an area where detail counts.
-It can make or break your scary look.
+Eye makeup can make or break your scary look.
 You'll probably veer toward dark colors when creating a horror look around the eyes.
-Good color choices include black, charcoal gray, indigo, violet and even red or pink.
+Good color choices include black, charcoal gray, indigo, violet, and even red or pink.

 - Suck in your cheeks to identify the hollow part.
 This is where you'll apply your makeup.

 - Apply blush or stage paint in your choice of color to the hollow.
 Good colors include gray or brown for a ghoulish look.

 - Blend well with your fingers or a cosmetics sponge.

 If you want a pale tinge to your face overall, stick with a foundation that's lighter than your skin tone, or use a thin application of white or other light stage paint.

 Vampires, even those who identify as male, will probably want to use some type of red lip color to imitate fresh blood.
 This is not the time to be shy about that crimson lipstick!
 Matte color works well for creating an "undead" appearance, but if you want to create a sexy and scary look, you can opt for glossy red lips.